storyblok/storyblok-svelte/README.md

 ### Enabling SSL

-For security reason the Storyblok UI loads and embeds the frontend project that you are building with Svelte, via HTTPS protocol into Storyblok Visual Editor.
+For security reasons the Storyblok UI loads and embeds the frontend project that you are building with Svelte, via HTTPS protocol into Storyblok Visual Editor.

-To enable the HTTPS protocol when you run `npn run dev`, you can install the `basicSsl` Vite plugin.
+To enable the HTTPS protocol when you run `npm run dev`, you can install the `basicSsl` Vite plugin.

 ```
 npm i @vitejs/plugin-basic-ssl